mmnsports.com

 Anisimova reflected on her return to competitive tennis, saying, “I put the work in, I kept my head down.
 I tried to come back to the sport with more of a relaxed feeling — trying to enjoy each day as it comes and not being so serious about everything, because I think that takes away the joy from a lot of things.
 With that kind of approach to my everyday life, I think that's helped me a lot.”

-Dabrowski, who won the National Bank Open doubles title in 2021 with Luisa Stefani of Brazil, and Routliffe had previously defeated Dolehide and Krawczyk in the Wimbledon before losing in the final to Katerina Siniakova and Taylor Townsend.
+Dabrowski, who won the National Bank Open doubles title in 2021 with Luisa Stefani of Brazil, and Routliffe had previously defeated Dolehide and Krawczyk in the Wimbledon semifinals before losing in the final to Katerina Siniakova and Taylor Townsend.